Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 \subsubsection{Temporal aspects of decision}

 When speaking of decisions one may speak about future decisions about current decisions and about past one's.
 The fundamental flexibility of the concept of a decision is that it can be turned into abstract versions by leaving out information.
-So the following statements and questions may be meaningful. \begin{itemize} \item [who] Who took (or will take) that (referring to substantial but incomplete information) decision. \item [why] Why must that decision (that is a decision matching those specifications) be taken. \item [when] When has that decision been taken, or when will that decision be taken. \item [cause] Who (if anyone) took the decision to make that decision. \end{itemize}
+With that in mind and allowing flexibility in timing, that is abstraction from time, the following statements and questions may be meaningful. \begin{itemize} \item [who] Who took (or will take) that (referring to substantial but incomplete information) decision. \item [why] Why must that decision (that is a decision matching those specifications) be taken. \item [when] When has that decision been taken, or when will that decision be taken. \item [cause] Who (if anyone) took the decision to make that decision. \end{itemize}

 A decision ends a phase of indecision.
 A decision completes a phase where an audience of agents awaits the decision.
 A spontaneous and unexpected action by an agent is not considered a decision.